Discover the Best Nutrition Degree Programs Online

 What specialization tracks or areas of emphasis are available in online nutrition degree programs?

-Many schools with an online nutrition bachelor’s degree offer customizable options that let you develop a study plan specific to your needs.
-You can also select from a number of predefined specializations like those listed below.
+Many schools with an online nutrition bachelor’s degree offer customizable options that let you develop a study plan specific to your needs, and you can also select from a number of predefined specializations like those listed below.
 These areas of emphasis typically correlate with nutrition or dietetics subfields and prepare you for professional work or further study.

 Food science uses insights gathered from chemistry and microbiology to explore how foods are processed and preserved.
 It looks at the primary tools and processes used to evaluate food products and their long-term effects.
 A math- and science-heavy pathway, this specialization prepares you for work in nutritional quality control, food engineering, and food science research.